Dog finally safe after 555 days of wandering in Massachusetts

 "We thought this would be the perfect spot for a kennel trap," said Gero.

-Duprey has been taking it slow with Gracie and allowing the dog to open up at her own pace.
+Duprey has been taking it slowly with Gracie and allowing the dog to open up at her own pace.
 When she starts to calm down, Gracie will need medical attention for her leg and shoulder.
-Duprey says MDM will be fronting the bill for it, but MDM is accepting any donations.
+Duprey says MDM will be paying the bill for it, but MDM is accepting any donations.